Quantum Radar for ISAC: Sum-Rate Optimization: Integrated Quantum Sensing and Classical Communication (IQSCC) System

-The performance of the conventional ISAC system and the proposed IQSCC system is compared using the following parameters.
-The BS is equipped with $N_r = N_t = 16$ transmit and receive antennas.
-The maximum power budgets are set to $P_b^{\text{max}} = 1.0$ W and $P_u^{\text{max}} = 0.2$ W. The target reflection coefficient is $|\beta_0|^2 = \eta = -110$ dB.
-The path loss is $-95$ dB for both DL and UL users, $-65$ dB for the interferers, and the residual self-interference channel power is $-115$ dB.
-The background noise power is $\sigma_n^2 = 5 \times 10^{-12}$ W, which corresponds to an effective channel bandwidth of $B = \sigma_n^2 / (N_n h f) \approx 1.2$ GHz~\cite{pavan2024range}.
-The minimum required detection probability is set to $P_d^{\text{min}} = 2.7 \times 10^{-3}$, with a maximum allowable FA probability of $P_f^{\text{max}} = 10^{-6}$.
-Based on the detection performance results shown in Fig.~\ref{Fig:SINR_Vs_Pd_Classical-Quantum_Protocol}, the minimum SINR requirements are $\bar{\gamma}_s = 2.9$ dB for the conventional ISAC system and $\bar{\gamma}_s = -3.5$ dB for the proposed IQSCC system.
+Both modeled systems employ identical parameters and the same SCA-based joint beamforming and power-allocation algorithm.
+Thus, any performance improvement of the IQSCC system stems solely from the quantum-enhanced sensing advantage, which relaxes the radar SINR constraint and therefore allows more transmit power to be allocated to the communication signal.
 The beampattern gains for both systems are illustrated in Fig.~\ref{Fig:Beampattern_Gain}.
-The validity of the approximation in~(\ref{Eq:Radar_SINR_3}) is confirmed, as the radar signal clearly dominates in the target direction.
-The sensing beam exhibits a sharp mainlobe at the target direction while remaining highly attenuated toward the DL user, demonstrating strong spatial isolation and minimal interference with the communication functionality.
+For the conventional ISAC system, the sensing beam exhibits a sharp mainlobe in the target direction while remaining highly attenuated toward the DL user, demonstrating strong spatial isolation and minimal interference with the communication functionality.
 In contrast, the communication beam forms a pronounced peak toward the DL user, with sidelobes suppressed in the target direction.
-Although both systems achieve the same sensing performance, the IQSCC configuration in Fig.~\ref{Fig:Beampattern_Gain}~(b) does so with reduced sensing power, as indicated by the lower beampattern magnitude.
-This enables greater power allocation to the communication signal, resulting in an enhanced gain.
+Although both systems achieve the same sensing performance, the IQSCC configuration in Fig.~\ref{Fig:Beampattern_Gain}~(b) does so with reduced overall sensing power, with the absence of a visible sensing beampattern due to the extremely low SINR per mode.

 The system sum rates over successive optimization iterations are presented in Fig.~\ref{Fig:Sum_Rate_Vs_Iterations}.
-The proposed IQSCC system rapidly converges to a higher sum rate compared to the conventional ISAC approach.
-Specifically, IQSCC achieves a steady-state sum rate of approximately $17.3$ bps/Hz, outperforming the conventional ISAC system by about $7.4$ bps/Hz.
-This significant gain highlights the advantage of incorporating quantum sensing into the ISAC framework, which allows for more efficient utilization of power and spatial resources.
+As shown, the proposed IQSCC system converges rapidly to a higher steady-state sum rate than the conventional ISAC baseline, achieving approximately $91.0$~gigabits per second (Gbps).
+This represents a $21.2\%$ improvement, corresponding to an increase of $15.9$~Gbps under the same bandwidth and power conditions.
+This gain highlights the advantage of incorporating quantum sensing into the ISAC framework, which allows for more efficient utilization of power and spatial resources.